pluviosilla/find_cointegrated_pairs/README.md

 **Project Strategy**:

-•	Covariance estimation and regularization technique: GraphLasso
+*	Covariance estimation and regularization technique: GraphLasso
-•	Clustering technique: Affinity Propagation
+*	Clustering technique: Affinity Propagation
-•	Data clustered on: covariance matrix
+*	Data clustered on: covariance matrix
-•	Stock universe: Entire market (1,797 stocks)
+*	Stock universe: Entire market (1,797 stocks)
-•	Number of possible pairs in stock universe: 1,613,706
+*	Number of possible pairs in stock universe: 1,613,706
-•	Results:
+*	Results:
-o	Number of cointegrated pairs found within clusters: 1,077 o	Fraction (on average) of pairs tested that cointegrated: 0.151424 o	Percentage of partially correlated pairs that cointegrated:
+  *	Number of cointegrated pairs found within clusters: 1,077
+  *	Fraction (on average) of pairs tested that cointegrated: 0.151424
+  *	Percentage of partially correlated pairs that cointegrated:
  	With a minimum partial correlation of 0.01:  25.3% (825 pairs) With a minimum partial correlation of 0.1:    30.6% (15 pairs) With a minimum partial correlation of 0.4:    38.5% (5 pairs)

 **Benchmark Strategy A** (clustering on principal components):

-•	Covariance estimation and regularization technique: None
+*	Covariance estimation and regularization technique: None
-•	Clustering technique: DBSCAN
+*	Clustering technique: DBSCAN
-•	Data clustered on: Principle components and stock fundamentals
+*	Data clustered on: Principle components and stock fundamentals
-•	Stock universe: Intersection of Quandl and Intrinio data (1,101 stocks)
+*	Stock universe: Intersection of Quandl and Intrinio data (1,101 stocks)
-•	Number of possible pairs in stock universe: 26,241
+*	Number of possible pairs in stock universe: 26,241
-•	Results:
+*	Results:
-o	Number of cointegrated pairs found within clusters: 1,906 o	Fraction (on average) of pairs tested that cointegrated: 0.059298
+  *	Number of cointegrated pairs found within clusters: 1,906
+  *	Fraction (on average) of pairs tested that cointegrated: 0.059298

 **Benchmark Strategy B** (clustering by industry sector):

 All tests of sector data use the following:
-•	Covariance estimation and regularization technique: GraphLasso
+*	Covariance estimation and regularization technique: GraphLasso
-•	Clustering technique: Affinity Propagation
+*	Clustering technique: Affinity Propagation
-•	Data clustered on: covariance matrix
+*	Data clustered on: covariance matrix

 **Basic Materials**
-•	Stock universe: Entire market (21 stocks)
+*	Stock universe: Entire market (21 stocks)
-•	Number of possible pairs in stock universe: 210
+*	Number of possible pairs in stock universe: 210
-•	Results:
+*	Results:
-o	Number of cointegrated pairs found within clusters: 17 o	Fraction (on average) of pairs tested that cointegrated: 0.21342 o	Percentage of partially correlated pairs that cointegrated (from most restrictive to less restrictive):
+  *	Number of cointegrated pairs found within clusters: 17
+  *	Fraction (on average) of pairs tested that cointegrated: 0.21342
+  *	Percentage of partially correlated pairs that cointegrated (from most restrictive to less restrictive):
  	With a minimum partial correlation of 0.4:    0% (0 pairs)

 **Cyclical Consumer**
-•	Stock universe: Entire market (111 stocks)
+*	Stock universe: Entire market (111 stocks)
-•	Number of possible pairs in stock universe: 6,105
+*	Number of possible pairs in stock universe: 6,105
-•	Results:
+*	Results:
-o	Number of cointegrated pairs found within clusters: 107 o	Fraction (on average) of pairs tested that cointegrated: 0.122808 o	Percentage of partially correlated pairs that cointegrated (from most restrictive to less restrictive):
+  *	Number of cointegrated pairs found within clusters: 107
+  *	Fraction (on average) of pairs tested that cointegrated: 0.122808
+  *	Percentage of partially correlated pairs that cointegrated (from most restrictive to less restrictive):
  	With a minimum partial correlation of 0.4:    50% (2 pairs)

 **Energy**
-•	Stock universe: Entire market (78 stocks)
+*	Stock universe: Entire market (78 stocks)
-•	Number of possible pairs in stock universe: 3,003
+*	Number of possible pairs in stock universe: 3,003
-•	Results:
+*	Results:
-o	Number of cointegrated pairs found within clusters: 124 o	Fraction (on average) of pairs tested that cointegrated: 0.383974 o	Percentage of partially correlated pairs that cointegrated (from most restrictive to less restrictive):
+  *	Number of cointegrated pairs found within clusters: 124
+  *	Fraction (on average) of pairs tested that cointegrated: 0.383974
+  *	Percentage of partially correlated pairs that cointegrated (from most restrictive to less restrictive):
  	With a minimum partial correlation of 0.4:      0% (0 pairs) With a minimum partial correlation of 0.2:    40% (2 pairs)

 **Financials**
-•	Stock universe: Entire market (315 stocks)
+*	Stock universe: Entire market (315 stocks)
-•	Number of possible pairs in stock universe: 49,455
+*	Number of possible pairs in stock universe: 49,455
-•	Results:
+*	Results:
-o	Number of cointegrated pairs found within clusters: 88 o	Fraction (on average) of pairs tested that cointegrated: 0.10068 o	Percentage of partially correlated pairs that cointegrated (from most restrictive to less restrictive):
+  *	Number of cointegrated pairs found within clusters: 88
+  *	Fraction (on average) of pairs tested that cointegrated: 0.10068
+  *	Percentage of partially correlated pairs that cointegrated (from most restrictive to less restrictive):
  	With a minimum partial correlation of 0.4:    0% (0 pairs) With a minimum partial correlation of 0.2:    0% (0 pairs) With a minimum partial correlation of 0.1:    4.5% (22 pairs)

 **Healthcare**
-•	Stock universe: Entire market (82 stocks)
+*	Stock universe: Entire market (82 stocks)
-•	Number of possible pairs in stock universe: 3,321
+*	Number of possible pairs in stock universe: 3,321
-•	Results:
+*	Results:
-o	Number of cointegrated pairs found within clusters: 196 o	Fraction (on average) of pairs tested that cointegrated: 0.106253 o	Percentage of partially correlated pairs that cointegrated (from most restrictive to less restrictive):
+  *	Number of cointegrated pairs found within clusters: 196
+  *	Fraction (on average) of pairs tested that cointegrated: 0.106253
+  *	Percentage of partially correlated pairs that cointegrated (from most restrictive to less restrictive):
  	With a minimum partial correlation of 0.4:    0% (0 pairs) With a minimum partial correlation of 0.2:    0% (0 pairs) With a minimum partial correlation of 0.1:    34.6% (9 pairs)

 **Industrials**
-•	Stock universe: Entire market (157 stocks)
+*	Stock universe: Entire market (157 stocks)
-•	Number of possible pairs in stock universe: 12,246
+*	Number of possible pairs in stock universe: 12,246
-•	Results:
+*	Results:
-o	Number of cointegrated pairs found within clusters: 104 o	Fraction (on average) of pairs tested that cointegrated: 0.112479 o	Percentage of partially correlated pairs that cointegrated (from most restrictive to less restrictive):
+  *	Number of cointegrated pairs found within clusters: 104
+  *	Fraction (on average) of pairs tested that cointegrated: 0.112479
+  *	Percentage of partially correlated pairs that cointegrated (from most restrictive to less restrictive):
  	With a minimum partial correlation of 0.4:  0% (0 pairs) With a minimum partial correlation of 0.2:  11.1% (9 pairs)

 **Non-cyclicals**
-•	Stock universe: Entire market (62 stocks)
+*	Stock universe: Entire market (62 stocks)
-•	Number of possible pairs in stock universe: 1,891
+*	Number of possible pairs in stock universe: 1,891
-•	Results:
+*	Results:
-o	Number of cointegrated pairs found within clusters: 26 o	Fraction (on average) of pairs tested that cointegrated: 0.088492 o	Percentage of partially correlated pairs that cointegrated (from most restrictive to less restrictive):
+  *	Number of cointegrated pairs found within clusters: 26
+  *	Fraction (on average) of pairs tested that cointegrated: 0.088492
+  *	Percentage of partially correlated pairs that cointegrated (from most restrictive to less restrictive):
  	With a minimum partial correlation of 0.4:   0% (0 pairs) With a minimum partial correlation of 0.2:   0% (0 pairs) With a minimum partial correlation of 0.05: 8.1% (8 pairs)

 **Technology**
-•	Stock universe: Entire market (152 stocks)
+*	Stock universe: Entire market (152 stocks)
-•	Number of possible pairs in stock universe: 11,476
+*	Number of possible pairs in stock universe: 11,476
-•	Results:
+*	Results:
-o	Number of cointegrated pairs found within clusters: 1070 o	Fraction (on average) of pairs tested that cointegrated: 0.263577 o	Percentage of partially correlated pairs that cointegrated (from most restrictive to less restrictive):
+  *	Number of cointegrated pairs found within clusters: 1070
+  *	Fraction (on average) of pairs tested that cointegrated: 0.263577
+  *	Percentage of partially correlated pairs that cointegrated (from most restrictive to less restrictive):
  	With a minimum partial correlation of 0.4:  0% (0 pairs) With a minimum partial correlation of 0.2:  0% (0 pairs) With a minimum partial correlation of 0.1:  71.4% (5 pairs)

 **Telecom**
-•	Stock universe: Entire market (14 stocks)
+*	Stock universe: Entire market (14 stocks)
-•	Number of possible pairs in stock universe: 91
+*	Number of possible pairs in stock universe: 91
-•	Results:
+*	Results:
-o	Number of cointegrated pairs found within clusters: 0 o	Fraction (on average) of pairs tested that cointegrated: 0 o	Percentage of partially correlated pairs that cointegrated (from most restrictive to less restrictive):
+  *	Number of cointegrated pairs found within clusters: 0
+  *	Fraction (on average) of pairs tested that cointegrated: 0
+  *	Percentage of partially correlated pairs that cointegrated (from most restrictive to less restrictive):
  	With a minimum partial correlation of 0.4:  0% (0 pairs)

 **Utilities**
-•	Stock universe: Entire market (57 stocks)
+*	Stock universe: Entire market (57 stocks)
-•	Number of possible pairs in stock universe: 1,596
+*	Number of possible pairs in stock universe: 1,596
-•	Results:
+*	Results:
-o	Number of cointegrated pairs found within clusters: 26 o	Fraction (on average) of pairs tested that cointegrated: 0.022817 o	Percentage of partially correlated pairs that cointegrated (from most restrictive to less restrictive):
+  *	Number of cointegrated pairs found within clusters: 26
+  *	Fraction (on average) of pairs tested that cointegrated: 0.022817
+  *	Percentage of partially correlated pairs that cointegrated (from most restrictive to less restrictive):
  	With a minimum partial correlation of 0.4:  0% (0 pairs)